Web Platform Design Principles

 Note: An antipattern example of a blocking operation is with getters like offsetTop performing layout.

-For attributes, whenever possible, preserve values given to the setter for return from the getter.
-That is, given obj.attribute = x, a subsequent obj.attribute === x should be true.
+When defining IDL attributes, whenever possible, preserve values given to the setter for return from the getter.
+That is, given obj.property = x, a subsequent obj.property === x should be true.
 (This will not always be the case, e.g., if a normalization or type conversion step is necessary, but should be held as a goal for normal code paths.)

 The object you want to return may be live or static.
 This means: